[Workbench] Provide more feedback about when a queued job is likely to start.

 We should display information about this on the Dashboard.
 For example, "Your next job in the queue is <link>.
 There are N jobs in the queue ahead of it. <text about node freeness>"

-#2 Updated by Nancy Ouyang about 4 years ago
+#2 Updated by Nancy Ouyang over 4 years ago

 Well, just pulling out to the Workbench homepage "there are N jobs ahead" would be a great start, I didn't think to look inside the pipeline.
 Or job.